Department of Psychology

 Allison is currently on internship at Children's National Medical Center in Washington, DC.

-Dr. Sarah Uzenoff graduated from UNC in 2011 and completed a postdoctoral residency at Saint Elizabeths Hospital (DC Department of Mental Health) in August, 2012.
-Dr. Uzenoff is currently in practice in Washington, DC with the Wake-Kendall Group, PLLC, where she sees adult psychotherapy patients and is a member of the group's Dialectical Behavior Therapy (DBT) team.
-Dr. Uzenoff's clinical interests include psychotherapy and psychosocial interventions for severe mental illness, working with young adults recovering from psychotic illnesses, and clinical supervision.
+Dr. Sarah Uzenoff Mintz graduated from UNC in 2011 and completed a postdoctoral residency at Saint Elizabeths Hospital (DC Department of Mental Health) in August, 2012.
+Dr. Mintz is currently in practice in Washington, DC with the Wake-Kendall Group, PLLC, where she sees adult and adolescent psychotherapy patients and is a member of the group's Dialectical Behavior Therapy (DBT) team

 Staff Psychologist, Guam Department of Mental Health & Substance Abuse

 Dr. Johnson is a clinical psychologist working in the area of rural mental health on the Pacific Island territory of Guam.
 He works primarily with individuals with severe mental illness and developmental disabilities.
 He maintains an interest in multicultural psychology, trauma, and group therapy as well as training of students and other mental health care staff.

 Abigail Judge, PhD